dylan-james-smith/CPU-wk4-TwittAaar/README.md

 The following **required** functionality is completed:

 - [x] User can sign in using OAuth login flow
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.

 The following **optional** features are implemented:

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Bird!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How well did you cope with the changes/deviations from the video?
-2. Do you thin
+2. Do you think autolayout was easier this time?

 ## Video Walkthrough